Get Carter Back

 Atwell has played Peggy Carter on screens large and small, delightfully, since 2011’s Captain America: The First Avenger — in a direct-to-video short film that led to the ABC series, in SHIELD flashbacks, and in subsequent movies.
 Her show has brought us Jarvis in human form, a Soviet predecessor of the Avengers’ Black Widow, and so-called Zero Matter, a.k.a.
 Darkforce, seen on SHIELD and in the upcoming Doctor Strange.
 Carter’s fate in the present-day MCU — the Marvel Cinematic Universe, as the shared live-action world of Avengers, etc. is known — was referenced in last week’s Agents of SHIELD and current box-office hit Captain America: Civil War, but Agent Carter has always been a period piece, and she’s as much a part of MCU history as Howard Stark.

-Variety TV critic Maureen Ryan, making a case for Agent Carter's revival, has suggested Netflix as a potential savior.
-The show is a period piece, its existing seasons are short and highly serialized and thus ripe for bingeing, Marvel already has a relationship with that platform (via Daredevil, Jessica Jones, and other solo series that will lead, Avengers-style, to The Defenders), and Netflix is home not just to serialized dramas but to anthologies like Black Mirror.
-Given all that MCU history to explore, I’d love to see Atwell reprise her role as part of an anthology — Marvel’s Strange Tales, let’s say, to borrow from its library — that wouldn't demand too much of her time, rotating installments of Carter with the Howling Commandos in wartime, early years of SHIELD, adventures of Sharon Carter, whatever Lance Hunter and Bobbi Morse are up to now that their own spinoff series isn’t happening, the Dominic Fortune character planned for that show, even Asgard’s Warriors Three if budget allows.
+Variety TV critic Maureen Ryan, in making a case for Agent Carter’s revival, has suggested Netflix as a potential savior.
+The show is a period piece, its existing seasons are short and highly serialized and thus ripe for bingeing, Marvel already has a relationship with that platform (via Daredevil, Jessica Jones, and other solo series that will lead, Avengers-style, to The Defenders), and Netflix is home not only to serialized dramas but to anthologies like Black Mirror.
+Given all that MCU history to explore, I’d love to see Atwell reprise her role as part of an anthology — Marvel’s Strange Tales, let’s say, to borrow from its library — that would demand less of her time, rotating installments of Carter with the Howling Commandos, early years of SHIELD, adventures of Sharon Carter, whatever Lance Hunter and Bobbi Morse are up to now that their own spinoff series isn’t happening, the Dominic Fortune character planned for that show, even Asgard’s Lady Sif or Warriors Three if budget allows.

-Kindred Posts: The A Team • If at Fist You Don't Succeed • The Man in the Iron Mask
+Related: The A Team • When Barry Met Ollie • The Man in the Iron Mask